syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * 100%

-Sets the width of the Scheduler.
+Sets the width of the Schedule.
 Accepts both pixel and percentage values.

 #### Example

-To set the width of the Scheduler in pixels,
+To set the width of the Schedule in pixels,

 {% highlight html %}